jejacks0n/teaspoon/README.md

 http://localhost:3000/teabag
 ```

-And to browse to a specific suite use:
+To run a specific suite use:

 ```
 http://localhost:3000/teabag/my_fantasic_suite